SohamKorgaonkar/cryptoAlert/Readme.md

 "alert": price alert
 }

+2. To Delete the alert (with user)
 /alerts/delete #Deletes the user

 {
 "user":username
 }

+3. To fetch all alerts and their status
 /alerts/fetch

 Send get request to show users and their alerts

+4. To reset alerts
 /alerts/reset

 {